This post contains affiliate links.

 Grandstand 31 is located on the outside (left-hand side) of the Montreal Grand Prix circuit between turns 8 and 9.

-The gstand is facing back up the track as the car hit the brakes for Turn 8.
+The grandstand is facing back up the track, looking towards the braking zone for Turn 8.
 There’s a large run-off area on the outside of Turn 8 and the grandstand is at the other side of that.

 The track turns to the right and then sweeps past the left hand side of this stand.